cecann10/covid-impact-car-accidents/README.md

 - Presence of traffic signs/guides (e.g. Traffic Signal, Roundabout, No Exit)
 - Time of Day (Day or Night)

-XGBoost, Random Forest, and Logistic Regression models were tested and appeared to have relatively similiar ressults.
-For this projects' goal the accuracy of the model needed to be strong to trust results, but the model itself was not intended to be used to predict a car accident and was instead being used to evaluate the impact of the stay-home period on the model.
-With this all in mind, the Logistic Regression model with 71.6% accuracy was selected because unlike the other models, Logistic Regression models can tell us which direction each variable is 'pulling' the model -- and this model found that the stay-home period did improve the model's accuracy slightly (0.002) towards the direction of the car accident being less severe.
+The Logistic Regression model focusing on 2020 car accidents with 71.6% accuracy was selected and found that the stay-home period did improve the model's accuracy slightly (0.002) towards the direction of the car accident being less severe.

-Variables leaning towards predicting less severe car accidents:
+*Variables leaning towards predicting less severe car accidents:*
 - Weather Conditions:
   - Clear/Fair
   - Foggy/Hazy